Christophe-Martini/gcd-project/README.md

 (561 features).
 Before replacing the 66 variable names selected they are cleaned from various defaults (see codebook for furher details).

+ - strings "BodyBody" in variable names have been converted in "body"

+ - strings "()" in variable names have been removed

+ - every string "-" in variable names have been removed and all the strings were lowered

 A first data set (mergedtest) is built on merging all data previously manuipulated and relevant about test set.